 Yankees back to feast or famine offensive ways, get totally shut down by lowly Athletics

+OAKLAND, Calif. -- On paper, it looked like a major mismatch, with last-place Oakland sending out a couple of struggling starters against Aaron Judge and the powerful New York Yankees.

+Instead, the Yankees ended up with five hits in a puzzling set of back-to-back losses.

-OAKLAND, Calif. -- Minor league call-up Adrián Martínez held New York hitless into the fifth inning and the Oakland Athletics shut down the powerful Yankees for a second straight game with a 4-1 victory Sunday.
+Minor league call-up Adrián Martínez held New York hitless into the fifth inning and the Athletics beat Yankees 4-1 Sunday.

+"This is the time of the year when it's kind of a grind," Judge said.
+"This team knows that.
+We got our butt kicked.
+We have to step up and respond."

 Kyle Higashioka added an RBI single in the fifth for the only run off Martinez, who allowed three hits in 5 1/3 innings.